 - 📌 Downtown Miami, cultural heart and central business district of Miami

 - 📌 Brickell, where to stay in Miami for business travelers

 - 📌 Bal Harbour and North Beach, where to stay in Miami for luxury

-- 📌 Key Biscayne, where to stay in Miami with family
+- 📌 Key Biscayne, good area to stay in Miami with family

-- 📌 Coconut Grove, upmarket waterfront area in Miami
+- 📌 Coconut Grove, one of the safest areas to stay in Miami

 - 📌 Wynwood Art Ditrict, where to stay in Miami art lovers

 - 📌 Miami Design District, trendy shopping destination

 Where to stay in Miami: Best areas & neighborhoods